-Do you choose a specific art lesson for the OW project?
+Do you choose a specific art lesson for the Original Works project?

 As I stated earlier, we have a rotation of themes we chose from for each year.
 Each year, the students from PK through Grade 8 complete a project based off of a theme, but tailored to they grade level and skill level.
 This way as they go through the system, they never repeat a theme from PK through Grade 8.

 What are you planning to do with this year’s funds?